top of page

 • “You have the same illness as my (whoever).”

-• “Yes, we all feel a little crazy now and then.”
+• “Yeah, we all feel a little crazy now and then.”

 Things to Avoid Doing:

-• Criticizing blaming or raising your voice at them.
+• Criticizing, blaming, or raising your voice.

 • Talking too much, too rapidly, too loudly.
 Silence and pauses are ok.